lantto/rewax/README.md

 Creates a locally scoped instance of Rewax.
 Same drawbacks as `useState` (cannot be used in components in loops or conditionals).

 ### each(list, mapFunction)
 Utility function for compiling lists to template strings.
-This is optional and you may just as well use this:
+If you're not using any hook in the children and you may just as well use this:
 ```JavaScript
 items.map(item => `An ${item}`).join('')
 ```